Ifeoluwa Lawal Ifeoluwa Lawal

 5. Avoid Late Evening Calls

-Don’t call people late in the evening.
+Avoiding calling people after a certain time is one of the unwritten phone etiquette rules in Germany.
 They aren’t expected to pick up, even if they’re not doing anything.
 Calling past a certain time can also be considered rude.
 If it’s your very close friend and you know they’re okay with it, go ahead, otherwise, I would personally refrain.

 6. Politeness is Key